akamai/edgegrid-curl/README.md

 ## Install

 1. Install Python 3.6 or later on your system.
 You can download it from https://www.python.org/downloads/.
-If you're running GNU/Linux or macOS X, you probably already have it.
+If you're running GNU/Linux or macOS, you probably already have it.

    > __NOTE:__ Python 2 is no longer supported by the [Python Software Foundation](https://www.python.org/doc/sunset-python-2/).
 You won't be able to use the library with Python 2.